struthersdan/dotnet-ai-workshop/instructions/5_LanguageModels_Part2.md

 This session continues on from [Language Models Part 1](./4_LanguageModels_Part1.md) by adding more advanced functionality.

-The main capabilities you'll learn about are *function calling* and *middleware*.
+The main capabilities you'll learn about are *function calling*, *Model Context Protocol (MCP)*, and *middleware*.
 Together, these provide flexible and powerful ways to acquire data dynamically, take actions in the external world, and control the internals of the system.
 Once you've learned this, you can implement most AI-based features!

+## Evolution from Tools to MCP

+While this workshop demonstrates traditional function calling (also known as tool calling), the industry is rapidly moving toward standardized protocols like **Model Context Protocol (MCP)**.
+MCP provides a unified way for AI assistants to interact with external systems, making integrations more standardized and reusable across different AI platforms.

+> **Note:** MCP is a standardized protocol developed by Anthropic and adopted by the broader AI community.
+It enables AI assistants to securely connect to data sources, tools, and services in a consistent manner.

 ## Project setup